multifacet/kalium-benchmarks/README.md

 The benchmarks consist of 3 application flows: productCatalogApi, product-photos, product-purchase.
 The 3 flows need to be run with stock gVisor as well as with Kalium.

 #### Running with Stock gVisor
+If there are changes to the repo from the previous runs, run `git checkout .` to reset the changes.

 Checkout the gvisor branch of the benchmarks by running `git checkout artifact_gvisor` Copy `build/bin/runsc_stock` to `/usr/local/bin/runsc` on all the Kubernetes nodes.
 Open a new terminal to the controller and start the image server by running `python server.py`.